 * Make a contribution every day.
 If it doesn’t contribute, it doesn’t leave the garage.

 * Believe that together we can do anything.

 Laszlo Gyorffy delivered the closing module on how to build a discipline of innovation for the IT Business Transformation Program in Copenhagen on October 6, 2014.
 The inaugural program was for experienced business and IT leaders, project managers, and experts.
-Furthermore, for the business who are in need of management support, look for CRMmatch site or their Facebook page.
-When you want to get better at coding, visit Team Treehouse website to enroll for high quality programming courses, Read More here.

 Organizations are looking to thrive in a digital world where the developments from social media to big data create new possibilities and change the rules on a daily basis.
 In this dynamic environment, it is paramount for IT leaders and professionals to be able to identify and consistently deliver technology answers that keep pace with operational demands and address businesses critical requirements.
 New advances in communication have made it easier for companies to communicate instantly with their employees... we've come along way from pagers.
 In the highly interactive program, participants worked individually and collectively to explore opportunities for their enterprises and develop viable solutions.
 The program shared best practices and offered insights into exemplary innovators like Apple, Toyota, CISCO, and the BBC, just like the best software to manage your workforce.
 Attendees learned IT strategies, leadership competencies, and innovative practices to enhance their contributions to their company’s success and to reach the full potential of their career.